 Law enforcement may take your license at the time of your arrest.
 When an officer takes your license, this does not mean it is automatically suspended.
 You can apply for a duplicate license until your suspension by the Court or the Indiana BMV for identification purposes.
 However, if your license is suspended, you will no longer be able to drive.
 An experienced Indianapolis OWI defense lawyer can explain the possible outcomes of your specific DUI charge.

-What You Need To Know About Your Driver’s License After a DUI
+What You Need To Know About Your Driver’s License After a DUI in Indianapolis

 Indiana allows for the suspension of your driver’s license if you either failed or refused a chemical test.
 This includes failing or refusing to take a breathalyzer, blood, or urine test for alcohol or drugs.
 A license suspension can last for 180 days if you failed a chemical test or one year if you refused to take a chemical test with no prior convictions.